 Home was reached.
 Mom engaged to clean him up.
 I stayed nearby to help, but I think dad had enough of my help for one day.
 Soon mom had the wound dressed properly, mom gave him a strong dose of aspirin and sent him off to rest.
 I must have looked pretty destitute because mom decided not to chew into me.
 Dad never did seek real medical attention for that injury, not even for stitches.
 After resting through the weekend, he got up and went to work on Monday as normal.

 The only punishment I ever received for this was when we went back for the rest of that wood.
 I loaded it all myself.
 It seemed a very small price to pay.

 Before getting my first car, after I was old enough to become street legal, I mostly drove dad’s old truck when he got a newer one

 I loved that old Dodge.
 In addition to being a 4-speed shift, it had a neat feature, a foot pump that blew windshield washer fluid all over the windshield for cleaning whether the wipers were running or not.

-One warm day, I was driving it, with my girl friend by my side and for some long forgotten reason, decided that she needed a jolt.
+One warm day, I was driving with my girlfriend by my side and for some long-forgotten reason, decided that she needed a jolt.
 This gal had plenty of spunk and brains, so a wise person did not mess with her – but this day – I did it anyway.

 My reward for this perfect delivery was her screaming frantically “ECH – GROSS ! !” as she began to sequence through: covering her eyes, peeking out to verify that it was fake and not really weaponized snot, reloading her lungs for, a second round of screaming while, turning to pound on me with both fists while, reloading again to tell me what a jerk I was and , how, “That WAS NOT FUNNY”.